 Victory over any unhealthy desire in my life has never been an “arrival”…it has always been a journey.
 I have discovered that eating better doesn’t necessarily mean that I won’t get cravings.
 I now eat an apple when I wake up…but I often still think about a raspberry jelly donut.
 God is helping me, and step by faltering step I’m learning to walk beside Him despite my constant cravings.

-Written by Michael Temple© 2002 - 2018, AnswersForMe.org.
+If you liked this, you may also like Battling Cravings© 2002 - 2023, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.